Ticknall: History

 At the start of the 19th century the Ticknall Limeyards were operated by two different classes of people, namely freeholders and tenants.
 Some of the freeholders in the parish had their own limeyards while others were worked by tenants for the Harpur-Crewe and Burdett families.
 As the century progressed the freeholders went bankrupt for various reasons while the tenants of the Harpur-Crewe family gave up because of the high rents charged and general mismanagement of the limeyards.

-The village boasts three pubs, The Wheel, The Staff of Life and the Chequers Inn.
+The village has three pubs: The Wheel, The Staff of Life and the Chequers Inn.
 The latter dates from the 17th century.
-On the lanes throughout the village can be found several water pumps.
-These sturdy and attractive cast iron devices were introduced into the village around 1914 by Sir Harper Crewe to, what was then, the estate village to provide fresh water.
+On the lanes throughout the village are several water pumps.
+These sturdy and attractive cast-iron devices were introduced into the village around 1914 by Sir Harper Crewe to what was then the estate village to provide fresh water.
 Several of these unusual pumps still work and are still used by walkers.

+In June 2023 the rare hazel dormouse was reintroduced to woodland in the National Forest near Calke Abbey.
+Thirty-eight dormice were released by wildlife charity People's Trust for Endangered Species.

+Sport and Leisure

+Cricket

+Ticknall Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to the 1850s.
+The club ground is on The Grange, Repton Road.
+Ticknall field three senior teams in the Derbyshire County Cricket League and run a junior training section that plays competitive cricket in the South Derbyshire Development Group.